 - The cost of rehabilitation services

-We know the suffering and challenges not only victims, but also their families, endure in such situations.
+We know the pain and suffering not only victims, but also their family members, endure in such situations.

-Please contact us at 800-561-4887 to obtain more information about pursuing your legal rights.
+Please contact us at 800-561-4887 to receive a free case analysis and obtain more information about pursuing your legal rights.